lunduniversity/introprog-cpu-emulator/README.md

 ## Contributing

-Contributions to SeaPeaEwe are welcome!
+Contributions to BitBuilder are welcome!
 Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests to us.

 ## License